-The term 'Eviction' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Eviction' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Eviction involves the forced removal of a rental tenant from a landlord’s rental property.
 Other terms that convey the same or a similar meaning include repossession, summary possession, and ejection.
 Eviction proves to be the term most commonly utilized in landlord and tenant communications.
 Evictions can not simply happen without going through a legal process that could include an eviction lawsuit.